 What can you say about this song?
 What can you say about the man who sings this song?
-They are both amazing to me, and for as long as I can remember this has been my favorite song of all times and will never not be my favorite song of all times.
+They are both amazing to me, and for as long as I can remember this has been my favorite song of all time and will always be my favorite song of all time.

 It encompasses peace.
 It touches on how we should look at religion.
 Some think it is insinuating that we should not think of heaven as a place, but I think the total opposite when I listen to this song.
 I believe it’s just making a "what if" statement altogether.
 It’s hinting to put the differences aside that shouldn’t matter in the first place and come together as a peaceful nation.

 The message is valid to an extreme point, and this song is so poignant in stating its purpose.
 John Lennon was awesome at relaying his thoughts.

 "Imagine all the people, living life in peace.
 Yooohoo, oooh… You may say I’m a dreamer, but I’m not the only one, I hope someday you will join us, and the world will be as one!!!"